Are You Ok Baby?

-Are You Ok Baby? is a 2023 Indian Tamil-language film directed by Lakshmy Ramakrishnan and produced by Ramakrishnan Gopalakrishnan.
+Are You Ok Baby? is a 2023 Indian Tamil-language drama film directed by Lakshmy Ramakrishnan and produced by Ramakrishnan Gopalakrishnan.
 The film stars Samuthirakani, Abhirami, Mullai Arasi and Ashok Kumar Balakrishnan in the lead roles, with Mysskin, Lakshmy Ramakrishnan, Anupama Kumar, Aadukalam Naren, Pavel Navageethan, Vinodhini Vaidyanathan, Kalairani, Kavithalaya Krishnan, Uday Mahesh, and Robo Shankar in supporting roles.
 The film's music is composed by Ilaiyaraaja, while the cinematography is handled by Krishna Sekhar and editing is by CS Prem Kumar.

 Plot

 Balachandhran (Samuthirakani) and Vidhya (Abhirami), who had adopted a female child a year ago, receive a call from Rashmy Ramakrishnan (Lakshmy Ramakrishnan), the host of the reality show Sollaadhadhum Unmai from the N Tamil channel.
 Rashmy tells Balachandhran that the birth mother Shobha (Mullai) is seeking help from the show to retrieve her child back to her.
 The N Tamil channel and Shobha takes up the issue with the child welfare committee and then to the CID branch.
 The plot then moves on from there and ends with whether Shobha is able to retrieve her child or not.